CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( value:any ):boolean
 ```

-Returns true if the value provided is a Pinter object.
+Returns true if the value provided is considered a `Carbon.Pointer.Class` object.

 *Parameters*